alfille/potholder/src/Help.md

 # Help

-This page in part of the comprehensive Help / Instructions for using _Potholder_.
-It is built to view in your Web Browser using [_mdbook_](https://rust-lang.github.io/mdBook/) -- visual and menu-driven.
+This _Help_ page describes the comprehensive _Potholder_ instructions.

+_Help_ is shown in your browser using the common [_mdbook_](https://rust-lang.github.io/mdBook/) format.

+## Display elements

 ![](Help.png)

-A typical page with several elements:
+This is typical page with several elements:

 * Title and Features on top
 * An example of the _Help_ button on every page